emkayonline/tw5visjs/README.md

 *NOTE: For installation of TW5 plug-ins, currently, there seems to be an issue using Safari's drag and drop, so I would recommend Firefox or Chrome.*

 1. Open your own wiki in a browser window
 2. In a separate browser window browse to [demo wiki](http://emkayonline.github.io/tw5visjs) and open the ControlPanel
 3. In the ControlPanel chose the plugins tag.
 From there, drag $:/plugins/emkay/visjs into your wiki.
 4. Save your wiki
 5. Reopen your wiki.

-To test the widget in your wiki you may like to create a tiddler with the text:

-    <$visjstimeline filter="[!is[system]]" startDateField="created" endDateField="modified"/>

-This will show all your non-system tiddlers on a timeline, with the their start date being their creation dates and end dates being their last modified date.

 ## Development